What is effective communication? 13 steps to improve it

 Step #2: Establish trust among teammates

-And, teams who communicate more have a better chance of:
+Teams who communicate more have a better chance of:

-• Solving issues faster,
+• Solving issues faster

-• Making decisions easier,
+• Making decisions easier

 • Avoiding conflicts, and